 - Talk with your Cultural Ambassador about housing and areas off campus and if you have other questions, contact Anna Harrison

-- Temporary Housing: If you are arriving for the Fall semester, you will be able to book a temporary room on Duquesne's campus approximately 1-2 weeks before the start of International Orientation in order to give you enough time to look for lodging.
-Visit our Temporary Housing Request page for more information.
+- Temporary Housing: If you are arriving for the fall semester, you will be able to book a temporary room on Duquesne's campus approximately 1-2 weeks before the start of International Orientation in order to give you enough time to look for lodging.